PKalyanReddy/Declaration-DevOps_032/README.md

 ### Design Decisions and Assumptions

 1. **Front-End Development**:
-   - **HTML**: Structure and layout of web pages.
+   - **ReactJS**: React & Redux for managing complex state application .
-   - **CSS**: Styling and responsive design for a visually appealing and user-friendly interface.
+   - **ChakraUI**: Styling and responsive design for a visually appealing and user-friendly interface.
-   - **ReactJS**: Dynamic content and interactivity, including form validation and real-time seat selection updates.

-2. **Authentication**:
+2. **Performance Considerations**:
-   - **Mock Data**: Used for development and testing to simulate backend responses without needing a live server.
-   - **Flexibility**: Allows front-end and back-end development to proceed concurrently.
+   - Efficient data handling and minimal re-renders using Redux and React hooks.
+   - Optimized for fast load times and smooth interactions.

 3. **User Authentication**:
    - Secure login system to ensure personalized experiences and data privacy.

 4. **Real-Time Updates**:
    - Real-time seat availability and booking confirmations to provide accurate and immediate feedback to users.

+5. **WhiteBoard & Custom Template**:
+   - Users can create new ER diagrams, edit existing ones, and delete diagrams.
+   - Add node of different shapes & every shape represents different entity relationship.
+   - Can connect to node using links and can remove it by on click link & backspace button.

-5. **Responsive Design**:
+6.  **Responsive Design**:
    - Ensuring compatibility across various devices, including desktops, tablets, and smartphones for a seamless user experience.
-   -

 ## Credentials

 #### Github Repository Link